darrenparkinson/dnas/README.md

 ## Examples

 There are some examples of usage in the [examples](examples) folder.
-To run these, `git clone` the repository and and run them from the top level folder, e.g.:
+To run these, `git clone` the repository and run them from the top level folder, e.g.:

 ```sh
 $ go run examples/count/main.go